 Until we learned that our differences can make us a stronger team – not weaker.

-Here are the steps we have taken along the way and a few resources we have found particularly helpful:
+Here are the steps we have taken along the way for a better marriage and a few resources we have found particularly helpful:

 1. Make Sure You Are In A Two-Sided Relationship